Prerequisite: Results Obedience & Manners Two Plus with Dog Sports! If interested in showing, inquire!

 In addition to the above exercises the dogs will also be required to perform two stay exercises in a lineup with other dogs.
 The handlers are instructed to leave their dogs and to stand across from them in the ring for a designated time.
 The judge will then order the handlers to return to the dogs as a group.

 The two stay exercises are:

 Titling: To complete either a BN or CD title, the handler and dog must qualify under two different judges at three licensed shows.
 Total exercise scores must be a minimum of 170 out of a possible 200.
 At least 50% of the points available for each exercise must be attained.
 Points are deducted for minor and substantial mistakes, and a non-qualifying zero score may be given for exercises not performed at the minimum level required.
 To learn more about the point deductions and scoring, visit the AKC web site.
-There is too much content to list here!

 The fun isn't over once you and your pet have titled until a Highest Scoring Dog in the Regular Classes is received.
 There are different routes you may pursue, see the AKC web site for details.

 While in this training program, trainers are strongly discouraged from using treats without instructor approval.
 Occasional food treats may be used with some dogs while training at this level, in most cases they are simply not needed if you have followed instruction.
 If treats are used improperly you may not only interfere with training, but may even set training back.
 In the ring - treats are not allowed.

 Recreational Agility Level One if you and your pup have taken the O&M Two Plus with Pawformance Sports! class with the agility introduction.

 This 'for fun' class offers a variety of jumps and the tunnel.
 Great exercise for both you and your pup!
 This class is offered in Howell on a rubberized floor with A/C. Offered year round!